Επεκτείνετε τις δραστηριότητες σας στο εξωτερικό σε τρία βήματα

 Allowable Deductions and Tax Credits

-The deductions from gross salary concern mainly social security contributions, retirement contributions, and a lump-sum deduction equal to 20% of the gross salary (with a ceiling of MAD 30,000 per year).
+The deductions from gross salary concern mainly social security contributions, retirement contributions, and a lump-sum deduction equal to 25% of the gross salary for incomes not exceeding MAD 78,000 (with a ceiling of MAD 35,000 per year).

 Charitable contributions are deductible if granted to organisms and societies expressly provided by the tax law.
-Loan interests relating to the acquisition of the main house are tax-deductible up to the limit of 10% of the taxable global revenue.
+Loan interest related to the acquisition of a main house is tax deductible, up to a limit of 10% of the taxable global revenue.

 Special Expatriate Tax Regime